Skip to main content

 When the 14-day trial expires, your agents stop accepting commands and the bot notifies you.
 Your data — agents, session history, config files — is preserved in full.To reactivate, choose any paid plan from the dashboard or via the link in the bot’s trial expiry message.
 Your agents come back online within 30 seconds of payment confirmation, automatically.

 The bot sends you a Telegram notification immediately when an agent disconnects.
 The notification includes the project name and a timestamp.To bring the agent back online, run remoteagent start in your project directory, or by name: remoteagent start "project-name".To prevent unplanned downtime, run the agent under a process supervisor that restarts it automatically.
-See Offline alerts for setup examples.Offline alerts are available on the Trial, Solo, Pro, and Team plans.
+See Offline alerts for setup examples.Offline alerts are available on all plans.

 Delete the agent from the dashboard.
-This invalidates the agent’s JWT and removes it from the database.
-The agent process will continue running locally but will no longer be able to receive commands or authenticate with Redis.To fully clean up, stop the agent process and remove the local config:
+This immediately invalidates the agent’s credentials — it will no longer be able to receive commands even if the process is still running locally.To fully clean up, also stop the agent process on your machine:

-• Agent metadata: project name, machine hostname, last-seen timestamp, online/offline status
+• Agent metadata: project name, last-seen timestamp, online/offline status

 • Session records: start time, end time, status, and the first 200 characters of your prompt